aqicn/gaia-a08-arduino/readme.md

 ### Platform IO

 If you use platform IO, you can just use `make compile-platformio` to compile, upload, and start the monitor.
+Note that, by default, the `CONF_USE_WEB_SERVER` configuration flag is enabled by default for Platform IO.

 ## Running